rymnc/quadratic-voting-parachain/README.md

 2. Creation of voting rounds is restricted to a member of the technical commitee.
 This should be open to anyone with an identity with a "reputation" greater than a set threshold
 This would require extending the identity pallet to have reputation.

+3. Dispatchable proposals are currently not implemented.
+When a proposal is finalized, we just deposit an Event.
+In the future, we should implement the dispatchable similar to how it is done in the [collective pallet](https://github.com/paritytech/substrate/blob/master/frame/collective/src/lib.rs#L184-L187).